lanwuwei/GigaBERT/README.md

 	@inproceedings{lan2020gigabert,
-	  author     = {Lan, Wuwei and Chen, Yang and Xu, Wei and Ritter, Alan}, title      = {GigaBERT: Zero-shot Transfer Learning from English to Arabic}, booktitle  = {Proceedings of The 2020 Conference on Empirical Methods on Natural Language Processing (EMNLP)}, year       = {2020}
+	  author     = {Lan, Wuwei and Chen, Yang and Xu, Wei and Ritter, Alan}, title      = {An Empirical Study of Pre-trained Transformers for Arabic Information Extraction}, booktitle  = {Proceedings of The 2020 Conference on Empirical Methods on Natural Language Processing (EMNLP)}, year       = {2020}
   	}